 Audiovisual essays as inclusion and diversity practice in the classroom

-Change starts with the realisation that we do not only contribute to the system in place but that we are the system.
+Change starts with the realisation that we are the system.
 The system is a constellation of people and practices, and can therefore change more easily than we may think.
-For long, education has been about teaching through a patriarchal and neoliberal filter, and convince students that this dominant perspective was the right and only one.
+For long, education has been about teaching with a patriarchal and neoliberal canon, and convince students that this dominant perspective was the right and only one.
 While alternatives are often hard to see, imagination can go a long way in installing practices in the classroom that include and give voice to all students regardless of gender, ethnicity, physical ability and socio-economic background.
 Our choices as educators are always political and it is our role to situate the subject within a variety of perspectives and contexts.
 But, this is only the beginning of inclusion in the classroom.

 Another matter is to fight against stereotypes that characterise women, people with disability, or of certain ethnic, or socio-economic background as automatically performing worse than others and having to work more to obtain the same result.